 II.
-LITERATURE REVIEW :
+LITERATURE REVIEW:

-1. R. Landauer, -Irreversibility and Heat Generation in the Computational Process, IBM Journal of Research and Development, vol. 5, pp. 183-191, 1961.[2]
-R. Landauer's showed, the amount of energy (heat) dissipated for every irreversible bit operation is given by KT In2, where K is the Boltzmann's constant (1.3807×10-23 JK-1) and T is the operating temperature.
-At room temperature (300 K), KT In2 is approximately 2.8×10-21 J, which is small but not negligible.
+1. R. Landauer, -Irreversibility and Heat Generation in the Computational ProcessII, IBM Journal of Research and Development, vol. 5, pp. 183-191, 1961.[2]R. Landauer's showed, the amount of energy (heat) dissipated for every irreversible bit operation is given by KT ln2, where K is the Boltzmann's constant $(1.3807 \times 10-23 \text{ JK-1})$ and T is the operating temperature.
+At room temperature (300 K), KT ln2 is approximately $2.8 \times 10-21 \text{ J}$ , which is small but not negligible.
 He also showed that only the logically irreversible steps in a computation carry an unavoidable energy penalty.
 If we could compute entirely with reversible operations, there would be no lower limit on energy consumption.

 2. C.H.
 Bennett, "Notes on the History of Reversible Computation", IBM Journal of Research and Development, vol. 32, pp. 16-23, 1998.[3]
-Bennett showed that kTln2 energy dissipation would not occur, if a computation is carried out in a reversible way, since the amount of energy dissipated in a system bears a direct relationship to the number of bits erased during computation .
-3. Yvan Van Rentergem and Alexis De Vos, -Optimal Design of a Reversible Full Adder, International Journal of Unconventional Computing, vol. 1, pp. 339 - 355, 2005.
-Yvan Van Rentergem and Alexis De Vos presented four designs for Reversible full-adder circuits andcircuitry based on CMOS technology and pass-transistor design.
+Bennett showed that kTln2 energy dissipation would not occur, if a computation is carried out in a reversible way, since the amount of energy dissipated in a system bears a direct relationship to the number of bits erased during computation.

+3. Yvan Van Rentergem and Alexis De Vos, -Optimal Design of a Reversible Full Adderl, International Journal of Unconventional Computing, vol. 1, pp. 339 - 355, 2005.Yvan Van Rentergem and Alexis De Vos presented four designs for Reversible full-adder circuits and the implementation of these logic circuits into electronic circuitry based on CMOS technology and pass-transistor design.

-4. Lihui Ni, Zhijin Guan, and Wenying Zhu, -A General Method of Constructing the Reversible Full-Adder, Third International Symposium on Intelligent Information Technology and Security Informatics, pp.109-113, 2010.
+4. Lihui Ni, Zhijin Guan, and Wenying Zhu, -A General Method of Constructing the Reversible Full-Adderl, Third International Symposium on Intelligent Information Technology and Security Informatics, pp.109-113, 2010.
 Lihui Ni, Zhijin Guan, and Wenying Zhu described general approach to construct the Reversible full adder and can be extended to a variety of Reversible full adders with only two Reversible gates.
 5. Bruce, J.W., M.A.
-Thornton, L. shivakuamaraiah, P.S. kokate and X. Li, -Efficient adder circuits based on a conservative reversible logic gate, IEEE computer society Annual symposium on VLSI, Pittsburgh, Pennsylvania, and pp: 83-88, 2000.
+Thornton, L. shivakuamaraiah, P.S. kokate and X. Li, -Efficient adder circuits based on a conservative reversible logic gatel, IEEE computer society Annual symposium on VLSI, Pittsburgh, Pennsylvania, and pp: 83-88, 2000.
 Bruce, J.W., M.A.
 Thornton, L. shivakuamaraiah, P.S. kokate and X. Li, used only Fredkin gates to construct full adder with gates cost equal to 4, 3 garbage outputs and 2 constant input.

-6. Zhijin Guan, Wenjuan Li, Weiping Ding, Yueqin Hang, and Lihui Ni, -An Arithmetic Logic Unit Design Based on Reversible Logic Gates[2], Communications, Computers and Signal Processing (PacRim), 2011 IEEE Pacific Rim Conference on , pp.925-931, 03 October 2011.[21]
+6. Zhijin Guan, Wenjuan Li, Weiping Ding, Yueqin Hang, and Lihui Ni, -An Arithmetic Logic Unit Based Design on Reversible Logic Gates.
+Communications, Computers and Signal Processing (PacRim), 2011 IEEE Pacific Rim Conference on , pp.925-931, 03 October 2011.[21].
 In this paper, a design constructing the Arithmetic Logic Unit (ALU) based on reversible logic gates as logic components is proposed.
 The presented reversible ALU reduces the information bits' use and loss by reusing the logic information bits logically and realizes the goal of lowering power consumption.

 III.
-BASIC REVERSIBLE LOGIC GATES Reversible logic gate :
+BASIC REVERSIBLE LOGIC GATES:

-It is an n-input n-output logic function in which there is a one-to-one correspondence between the inputs and the outputs.
+Reversiblelogic gate It is an n-input n-output logic function in which there is a one-to-one correspondence between the inputs and the outputs.
 Because of this bijective mapping the input vector can be uniquely determined from the output vector.
 This prevents the loss of information which is the root cause of power dissipation in irreversible logic circuits.
 In the design of reversible logic circuits the following points must be considered to achieve an optimized circuit.
 They are

-- " Fan-out is not permitted.
+- Fan-out is not permitted.

-- " Loops or feedbacks are not permitted
+- Loops or feedbacks are not permitted

-- " Garbage outputs must be minimum
+- Garbage outputs must be minimum

-- " Minimum delay
+- Minimum delay

-- " Minimum quantum cost.
+- Minimum quantum cost.